 In Arizona, sellers are required to complete a real estate purchase agreement and the following disclosures in order for it to be considered legally binding:

-Buyer Inquiry.
+- Buyer Inquiry.
 Sellers are only required to disclose material information about the property; however, if a buyer makes an inquiry regarding a specific aspect of the property, the seller must disclose any and all information pertaining to it.
-(127 Ariz.
-213 (1980))

-Comprehensive Loss Underwriting Exchange (CLUE).
+- Comprehensive Loss Underwriting Exchange (CLUE).
 The standard Arizona real estate contract requires sellers to provide the buyer with a copy of a report showing a five-year history of insurance claims filed on the property.
-This is known as a Comprehensive Loss Underwriting Exchange (CLUE) report.

 Depending on the circumstances, a seller may also be required to provide the following statutory disclosure requirements:

-Notice of Soil Remediation.
+- Notice of Soil Remediation.
 Prior to transferring ownership of the property, the seller is required to give written notice of the remediation to the buyer.
-(Ariz.
-Rev. Stat § 33-434.01 & 49-701.02)

-Disclosure Affidavit for Land in Unincorporated Areas.
+- Disclosure Affidavit for Land in Unincorporated Areas.
 Sellers of property on unincorporated land are required to furnish a written affidavit of disclosure to the buyer at least seven days before the transfer of the property and the buyer shall acknowledge receipt of the affidavit.
-(Ariz.
-Rev. Stat § 33-422)

-Military Airport Disclosure.
-Required disclosure for sellers of property located within the vicinity of a military airport.
-(Ariz.
-Rev. Stat § 28-8484)
+- Military Airport Disclosure.
+Arizona sellers are required to disclose that the property is located within territory in the vicinity of a military airport.